slightlynybbled/Dispatch/readme.md

     DIS_publish("foo:10,u8,u16", myData0, myData1);

 All subscribers to the endpoint "foo" will be called when the above statement is executed.
+Spaces are permitted after the colon and comma characters.

 ### Subscribing to an Endpoint ###